The 5 Good Faith Rules

 The WordCamp Code of Conduct carries over and applies to all official WordPress Meetups.

 WordCamp Seattle believes our community should be truly open for everyone.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, preferred operating system, programming language, or text editor.
+As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, gender identity, sexual orientation, disability, ethnicity, religion, political ideology, financial status, preferred operating system, programming language, or text editor.

 This code of conduct outlines our expectations for participant behavior as well as the consequences for unacceptable behavior.

 We invite all sponsors, volunteers, speakers, attendees, and other participants to help us realize a safe and positive conference experience for everyone.

 A supplemental goal of this code of conduct is to increase open source citizenship by encouraging participants to recognize and strengthen the relationships between what we do and the community at large.